Armed Forces Flag Day | Flag Day India

-On this day money is collected from the people of India for the personnel of Armed Forces, this money is used for the welfare of the families of the soldiers.
-The flag of red, deep blue and light colors, representing the three Services are distributed among the public throughout the country.
+On this day money is collected from the people of India for the personnel of the Armed Forces, this money is used for the welfare of the families of the soldiers.
+The flag of red, deep blue, and light colors, representing the three Services are distributed among the public throughout the country.
 Anyone can deposit funds individually in this fund.
 The donated amount is exempt from income tax.

 The basic idea behind this day was to give the Indian flag to the people and in return people voluntarily donated for the welfare of the Indian Army.